Mralev/Mralev.github.io/index.md

 [Final Project](https://github.com/Mralev/Capstone-Project)
 This was the final project to complete my AAS degree.
-I was part of a small team that completed the project.
+I was part of a small team that completed a working web application to replace a system that was being used.

 ---
 [PHP project](https://github.com/Mralev/Php-project/tree/master/Final_Project)